-Evelyn M. Sommer
+Evelyn M. Sommer and a solution of the other

-Introduction - What is a Franchise?
+I. Introduction - What is a Franchise?

-eg gegeneren ist in fordegen om fordigen i det generationen i here heter hande i state man (the franchisee) is granted -- in return for a fee -- the right to market the goods and services of another (the franchisor) in accordance with the established standards and practices of the franchisor, and with its assistance.1 Franchising can be defined as a business system in which the owner of a mark licenses others to operate business outlets using a trademark or service mark to identify products or services that are made and/or advertised by the licensor-franchisor.
+A. A system of marketing and distribution whereby a small independent businessman (the franchisee) is granted -- in return for a fee -- the right to market the goods and services of another (the franchisor) in accordance with the established standards and practices of the franchisor, and with its assistance.1 Franchising can be defined as a business system in which the owner of a mark licenses others to operate business outlets using a trademark or service mark to identify products or services that are made and/or advertised by the licensor-franchisor.
 In one sense, a franchise system is built upon a framework of trademark or service mark licenses fleshed out with various rights and obligations of the franchisor and franchisee.
 A franchisee falls somewhere on a spectrum in between full independent entrepreneur and a hired clerk in a company-owned outlet.